RittoShadow/QCan/README.md

 output the results to "canonicalisedQueries.txt":

 > java -jar qcan-1.1-jar-with-dependencies.jar easy -f queries.txt -o canonicalisedQueries.txt -m

+If we want to do the same but remove duplicate queries in the output:

+> java -jar qcan-1.1-jar-with-dependencies.jar easy -f queries.txt -o canonicalisedQueries.txt -m -d

+If want to remove duplicate queries from a file based on their canonicalised version, but keep the original query syntax in the output:

+> java -jar qcan-1.1-jar-with-dependencies.jar easy -f queries.txt -o canonicalisedQueries.txt -m -d -k

 OR you can pass a single query as an argument: